Vuyo-Ndebele/StudentSocialMediaAddiction/README.md

 ## 🎯 Objectives

-1. Objective of this project was to analyze the patterns, behaviors, and consequences of social media usage among students.
-Specifically, the project aimed to:
+The objective of this project is to analyze the patterns, behaviors, and potential consequences of social media usage among students.
+The analysis focuses on understanding how students interact with social media platforms and how these behaviors may relate to their academic performance and overall well-being.

+Specifically, the project aims to:

 - Identify the average daily time students spend on social media platforms.

-- Categorize students based on their usage levels (Low, Moderate, High).
+- Classify students based on usage levels, grouping them into categories such as Low, Moderate, and High social media users.

-- Explore the relationship between social media usage and academic performance.
+- Examine the relationship between social media usage and academic performance to determine whether usage patterns may influence academic outcomes.

-- Uncover correlations between social media addiction and mental health indicators, such as stress levels, anxiety, or sleep quality.
+- Explore correlations between social media addiction and mental health indicators, including factors such as stress levels, anxiety, and sleep quality.

-- Provide actionable insights and recommendations to educators, parents, and students to promote healthier digital habits and time management.
+- Generate actionable insights and recommendations that can help educators, parents, and students promote healthier digital habits and better time management.

+- Through these objectives, the project demonstrates how data analysis can be applied to investigate real-world behavioral trends and support evidence-based decision-making.

 ## 📥 Data Collection